Phillip-England/bun-mpa-web-template/README.md

 # A Quickstart Template for MPA in Bun with Elsysia and JSX Components

 ## Client Side Component Build Tool Included
 This project includes a client side build tool which is very useful for MPA development.
-You can build your JSX components on the server, and the build tool will generate client side components to match.
+You can construct your JSX components on the server, and then build tool will generate client side components to match.
 These client side components contain all the IDs, class names, DOM elements found within your server components.
 This enables us to quickly grab the components we need in our client side code to hook event handlers, animations, ect.

 ## In Development
 This tool is in active development.
 For now it lives within this MPA template, but I do plan to release it as a stand alone build tool for anyone interested in following along.